kensnyder/poly-crypto/README.md

 #### Encrypt and decrypt with key

-Key should be a 64 character hex-encoded string stored in a secure param store.
+Note: key should be a 64-character hex-encoded string stored in a secure param store.
 To generate a cryptographically secure random key, use `PolyAES.generateKey(64)`.

 NodeJS: